HeavenVolkoff/EditableBot/README.md

 ## Installation

-Create a `token.key` file, with you bot token, inside the repository's root.
+Create a `token.key` file, with you bot token, inside the repository's asset folder.

 Run: `sudo ./install.sh`.